boxwrx/.github/profile/Readme.md

 # Box Works

-Box Works is a collection of free-use repositories defining development environments that will run as local Docker dev containers, GitHub Codespaces, and Google Cloud Shells.
+Box Works is a collection of free-use repositories defining development environments that will run as local Docker Development Containers, GitHub Codespaces, and Google Cloud Shells.
 These environments provide a platform for teaching and mentoring these languages, and also function as general sandboxes for programmers to play with.
 While it is always possible and recommended for the long term to construct a local development environment,